optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 <div class=rightcol>

 - Restrict the product of first five parameters to 1
-- Only works with some optimizers
+- Only work with some optimizers
 - `func` can be an arbitrary python function of params that returns a number, array or pytree
 - Use "lower_bound" and "upper_bound" instead of "value" for inequality constraints